dandraka/Zoro/MaskingTypes.md

 * FieldName: Mandatory.
 The name of the field being sought.
 Note that field names are case-insensitive for CSV files & DB queries, but case-sensitive for JSON files.
 * ListOfPossibleReplacements: Ignored
 * QueryReplacement: Ignored
 * RegExGroupToReplace: Optional.
 A number that specifies which regex group will be replaced.
+The number is 1-based, not 0-based, i.e. the first group is 1.
 * RegExMatch: Optional.
 A regular expression with one or more groups e.g. (.*).
 If this omitted, the whole field is replaced.

 #### Example